top of page

 2021

-The 2020 court ruling was appealed, and the Commonwealth Court ruled that the city of Chester has sole authority to dissolve CWA.
+• The 2020 court ruling was appealed, and the Commonwealth Court ruled that the city of Chester did have the sole authority to dissolve CWA.
 The case was returned to the Common Pleas Court to address some specific issues.
+Importantly, the Court ruling included a very powerful minority dissenting opinion.
+Both can be read here:

 2022